abhishekshah25/abhishekshah25/README.md

 👋 Hi there!
 I'm Abhishek, a seasoned Data Engineer at LTIMindtree.
 With a passion for building robust data solutions, I bring a wealth of experience & expertise in crafting data pipelines & architecting scalable systems.

 🌐 This GitHub is a snapshot of my journey — code snippets, projects and contributions that reflect my commitment towards the tech space.
-Feel free to explore and do not hesitate to reach out if you have any queries or just want to chat about all things data!
+Feel free to explore & do not hesitate to reach out if you have any queries or just want to chat about all things data!

 <h3 align="left">Socials:</h3>